CabrilloRoboticsClub/cabrillo_rov_2023/doc/guides/style_guide.md

     # Class definition here
 ```

-### 1.3 Function docstrings
+### 1.3 Function docstring
-Doc strings provide information about a user defined function.
+Docstrings provide information about a user defined function.
 Every function should contain a doc string which adheres to the following format:
 ```py
 """
 A short summary of the function's purpose